iot-lab/iot-lab.github.io/docs/deployment/lyon.md

 title: Lyon
 group: deployment
 iotlab-site: lyon
 description: On the Lyon site, the nodes are deployed at the CITI laboratory building.
 The nodes are deployed in a classroom of the INSA engineering school.
-This site is very usefull for practical courses with INSA students.
+This site is very useful for practical courses with INSA students.
 ---

 ## Topology